CMSC 341 - Project 4: A Recruiting App - Fall 2025

 Introduction

-In this application the keys are sequences, we know that this can cause collisions and clustering in a hash table.
+A cache module is an auxiliary storage that is used to store information for fast retrieval.
+In this project the cache is implemented using a hash table data structure.
+The keys are strings.
+For example, the programming language names can act as keys in the hash table.
+We know this can cause collisions and clustering in a hash table.
 To manage the collision cases, we use multiple forms of probing for the collision handling policy.
 The number of samples in the database can change during different stages of the project.
 When a change is required, we need to rehash the entire table.
 However, the rehash operation happens incrementally during multiple regular operations.
+In this application the main supported operations are insertion, deletion and search.

 Hash Tables